Join Archives for London

 Membership benefits for archive users and practitioners include opportunities to:

-- Keep informed about what's happening in the archives and records management domain across London through a thrice-yearly newsletter.
+• Keep informed about what’s happening in archives and records management across London.

-- Explore topics of interest or concern with other members at conferences and regular seminar events each year
+• Explore topics of interest or concern with other members at monthly seminars and occasional, practicals and conferences

-- Develop professional and life-long learning skills by participating in the work of AfL
+• Networking – develop professional and life-long learning skills by participating in the work of AfL

-Members are also invited to participate in the AfL AGM, held each summer, where voting rights are as follows:
+Members are also invited to participate in the AfL AGM, where voting rights are as follows:

 How much does membership cost and how do I join?

-To join AfL, complete the membership form and return it along with your payment to:
+To join AfL, complete the online membership form along with your preferred payment method: